JHurricane96/quiz-maker/README.md

 3. `cd` to the directory.
 4. Run `npm install` to install dependencies.
 5. Run `node initq.js` if you wish to have sample (albeit useless) questions to test.
+6. Run `node initu.js` if you wish to have sample (albeit unusable) users to test the leaderboard.
-6. Run `node first-time.js` to set up a database.
+6. Run `node first-time.js` to set up the database.
 7. Run `npm start` to start the site.

 Usage